MarceliNPG/Trzmiel_IT---Python-game-project/README.md

 Trzmiel_IT is a python project made for Project Management Tools course at AGH UST.
 ## Goal
-Main goal for making this project was to get used to managment tools such as Scrum or Git.
+Main goal for making this project was to get used to managment tools such as Scrum, Kanban board or Git.

 ## Genesis and details
 Instead of making easy tic-tac-toe game we decided to create fun, bumblebee-themed game based on Flappy Bird.